-- MEA will reimburse the Grantee for the cost of approved energy efficiency measures less the amount of the utility efficiency rebate. - Grantees must share incentive information with MEA as part of the grant reporting process.
-This will enable MEA to ensure that energy savings estimates are not being double-counted towards the energy reduction goals established by the EmPOWER Maryland legislation.
+- MEA will only reimburse the Grantee for the allowable cost of approved energy efficiency measures less the amount of the utility efficiency rebate. - Each Grantee must share incentive information with MEA as part of the grant reporting process.
+This will enable MEA to ensure that energy savings estimates are not being double-counted.

-All grant funding leveraged from sources other than MEA, including incentives obtained through participating electric utility rebate programs should be summarized in Section 28: Total Funding Match/Leveraged Funds of the grant application.
+All grant funding leveraged from sources other than MEA, including incentives obtained through participating utility rebate programs, should be summarized in Section 27: Total Funding Match/Leveraged Funds of the grant application.